aditiintechk/aditiintechk/README.md

 > I’m currently working on:
 > > [restimer: private]() - An app for customer service agents to track their crucial breaks to improve overall performance & accuracy.<br/>
-> > [biblio-stack](https://github.com/Aditi002-holo/biblio-stack) - An app that tracks our reads & store our thoughts/learings throughout the year<br/>
+> > [biblio-stack](https://github.com/Aditi002-holo/biblio-stack) - An app that tracks our reads & helps us store and save our thoughts/learings throughout the year.<br/>
 >
 > I’m currently learning:
 > > [Typescript](https://www.typescriptlang.org/) <br/>